 Visit NIMH's Psychotherapies webpage to learn about the various types of psychotherapies.

 Some people may find other treatments helpful in managing their bipolar symptoms, including:

 - A family health care provider or doctor is a good resource and can be the first stop in searching for help.
-For tips for talking with your health care provider, see NIMH’s Taking Control of Your Mental Health: Tips for Talking with Your Health Care Provider fact sheet.
+For tips for talking with your health care provider, see NIMH’s Tips for Talking With a Health Care Provider About Your Mental Health fact sheet.